 Writing text content for your website can be a complete chore, unless you naturally have a flair with words.

 But does it really matter?
 Does anyone really sit there and read whats on your web pages?
 The answer is a big YES.
 And not only potential customers, but the search engines too.
+Optimizing text content for both of these is essential.

 Potential customers will browse your website to find out more about you, and whether they want to do business with you.
 Your website may look great, but do those words on your web pages back it up?
 Too often website owners spend thousands of dollars on their website design, but then ruin things with poor, badly written text content on their web pages.